19 Digital Resources

 Palmerston North City Library App

-Search the catalogue for items to borrow or reserve.
+Search the catalogue for items to borrow or place holds.
 View and renew items you have checked out.
+You can link accounts and keep track of the whole family's books.
 Access e-books and other online resources.
 Read the latest library news and see upcoming events.
 Connect with us on social media.

 Papers Past